BrynMcKerracher/TapeWorm/README.md

 You can also build the project from source using `Make`/`CMake` in the [usual way](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Getting%20Started.html).

 ## Usage
-At the moment, TapeWorm only supports compiling a single file at a time.
-To do this you simply invoke the TapeWorm executable and pass it the path to your brainfuck source file.
+Invoke the TapeWorm executable in a CLI and pass it the path to your brainfuck source file.

-For example, assuming you open a terminal in the directory containing the TapeWorm executable, the following will execute a brainfuck file:
+For example:
 ```
 ./TapeWorm "path/to/file/source.b"
 ```
-More complex compilation modes are planned for the future.
+At the moment TapeWorm only supports single-file interpretation, but more complex compilation modes are planned for the future.

 ## Further Info
 ### Compilation Pipeline